-This webinar, hosted by the Center for Health Care Strategies (CHCS) with support from the California Health Care Foundation (CHCF), is the first in a five-part virtual learning series that will explore opportunities to strengthen cross-sector partnerships to improve appropriate, timely, and effective use of assisted living communities for older adults, people with disabilities, and individuals with behavioral health needs enrolled in Medi-Cal.
-This first webinar will provide an overview of California’s assisted living landscape — including types of facilities, resident characteristics, and services provided — and examine how this setting fits into the broader care and housing continuum for Medi-Cal enrollees.
-It will also highlight common pathways to access and finance assisted living for Medi-Cal enrollees, as well as identify key opportunities to expand the use of assisted living services while addressing access barriers.
-A preview of upcoming topics in the learning series will also be shared.
+This first webinar provided an overview of California’s assisted living landscape — including types of facilities, resident characteristics, and services provided — and examined how this setting fits into the broader care and housing continuum for Medi-Cal enrollees.
+It also highlighted common pathways to access and finance assisted living for Medi-Cal enrollees, as well as identified key opportunities to expand the use of assisted living services while addressing access barriers.
+A preview of upcoming topics in the learning series was also shared.

 Agenda